Kgotta-contribute/CollegeProjects/README.md

 ## <h3>Okay so, here's the breakdown of the above uploaded files: </h3>

 <br>
-- 1.0 We've used a dataset to create a DASHBOARD in Power BI
+<h4> 1.0 We've used a dataset to create a DASHBOARD in Power BI</h4>
 <br>
 <br>
 <!-- <div style="display: flex;"> -->
 <img src="https://github.com/Kgotta-contribute/CollegeProjects/blob/main/Images/A1.png?raw=true" alt="Image Description" >
 </div>
 <br>
-- The file named 'VMam' is the power bi workbook & Telco-Customer-CHurn xls file is the dataset.
+<h4>The file named 'VMam' is the power bi workbook & Telco-Customer-CHurn xls file is the dataset.</h4>
 <br>